-Whether you are a sole trader, SME, not-for-profit organisation or B2C company, it is important to take action, educate and protect your organisation from cyber attacks/crime.
+Whether you are a sole trader, SME, not-for-profit organisation or B2C company, it is important to educate and protect your organisation from cyber attacks.

-1. Get the basics covered.
-We use passwords in everyday life for a variety of different accounts, make sure it’s over 15 characters long, that you are using a combination of capital and lower case letters, numbers and symbols and its better when you avoid actual words and common phases.
-If you need help, click here to find out how to choose a secure password.
+1. We use passwords in everyday life for a variety of different accounts, make sure all of your passwords are over 15 characters long, that you are using a combination of capital and lower case letters, numbers and symbols and its better when you avoid actual words and common phrases.

-2. Phishing emails are the most common method to be subjected to a cyber attack, such as malware and ransomware.
-Be wary of suspicious links and files, check for grammar and spelling mistakes and the send from address.
-Attackers like to create a sense of urgency so you are more likely to make mistakes so be sure to keep calm, check the above tips and ask someone else for advice you more likely be fine.
+2. Always be wary of suspicious links and files within emails, check for grammar and spelling mistakes and don’t forget about the send from address.
+Attackers like to create a sense of urgency so you are more likely to make mistakes so be sure to keep calm and it’s okay to ask someone for a second opinion.

-5. It is important to backup your data, even if you have Office 365.
-Ensure you have a Business Continuity and Disaster Recovery Solution tailored to your business goals and needs.
-In straight forward terms, every business needs to backup their data.
+5. Even if you are using Microsoft Office 365, it is important that you have a Business Continuity and Disaster Recovery Solution tailored to your business goals and needs.
 Losing data could cost you your reputation, customers and could also lead to costly fines.
 You must understand what aspects of your business need backing up, whether that’s to enable you to operate business as usual if data loss occurred or from a legal and compliance standpoint.
-If you need more info on what to consider when choosing a Cloud Backup Solution, click here.

 To discuss any of the above please get in touch to discuss how we can help support your organisation.